 Farage’s block, Europe of Freedom and Direct Democracy, collapsed last week when Iveta Grigule from the Latvian Farmers’ Union resigned from the alliance.

-Other Euroskeptic leaders Marine Le Pen, of France’s Front national, and Geert Wilders, of the Dutch Freedom Party, refused to cooperate with Korwin-Mikke earlier this year even when their own group was just one nationality short of being recognized.
+Other Euroskeptic leaders Marine Le Pen, of France’s National Front, and Geert Wilders, of the Dutch Freedom Party, refused to team up with Korwin-Mikke earlier this year even when their own group was just one nationality short of being recognized.

-Farage ruled out a pact with the Front national and Wilders at the time, saying the first was antisemitic and the second Islamophobic.
+Farage ruled out a pact with Le Pen and Wilders at the time, saying the first was antisemitic and the second Islamophobic.
 Seen to be working with hardline nationalists could have cost him popularity in Britain where general elections are due in May next year.